ingadhoc/odoo-argentina-ee/sale_contract_usability/README.rst

 Sale Contract Usability
 =======================

+#.
 This module add to company form a boolean to take the field description in subcritions to recurring invoices.
-Make date (date nd) field visible in every state, by default is is only visible on close state (that does not make much sense)
+#.
+Make date (date end) field visible in every state, by default is is only visible on close state (that does not make much sense)
+#.
+Odoo cleans date end when you set contract opened, we delete that behviour and leave date end value
+#.
+We add constraint so that date end must by greater than start date
+#.
+Add require dates (template_dates_required) parameter on contract template and make them required on contracts if needed

 Installation
 ============